MathmoBen/pi-approximations/README.md

-# pi-approximations
+# $\pi$-approximations
-This is a place to record implementations in Python of various methods for approximating pi.
+This is a place to record implementations in Python of various methods for approximating $\pi$.

 The above notebooks record the following.